 5.13 The LD organises a variety of activities to promote our employment services and appeal for vacancies from employers.
 Job fairs are held to facilitate job seekers and employers to meet and communicate direct.
-In 2018, we held different kinds of large-scale job fairs to cater for various needs of job seekers and employers from different sectors, including large-scale job fairs in Tuen Mun and Sheung Shui to assist job seekers living in remote areas in securing employment, as well as thematic job fairs assisting ethnic minority and elderly job seekers to find suitable jobs.
-We also staged job fairs that provided employment and vacancy information on the Mainland to deepen job seekers' understanding of the employment opportunities on the Mainland and broaden their choices in job search.
+In 2019, we held different kinds of large-scale job fairs to cater for various needs of job seekers and employers from different sectors, including large-scale job fairs in Fanling to assist job seekers living in remote areas in securing employment, as well as thematic job fairs assisting ethnic minority and elderly job seekers to find suitable jobs.
 Moreover, to enhance efficiency of the recruitment process and facilitate placements of job seekers in the vicinity of their residence, district-based job fairs were held at job centres to assist employers to recruit residents in the locality and to enable job seekers to participate in job interviews without having to travel long distance.
-In the year, 19 largescale job fairs and 958 district-based job fairs were held, attracting over 53 000 job seekers.
+In the year, 18 large-scale job fairs were held, attracting over 25 000 job seekers while 960 district-based job fairs were organised, with over 32 000 on-the-spot interviews arranged.